 A Diminishing Threat — And Expansion Continues

-During the Cold War NATO added to their ranks, but it was after the collapse of the USSSR that membership became de-rigueur with many of the former Soviet satellite states joining NATO, which, if you’re perceptive, you’ll find ironic.
+During the Cold War NATO added to their ranks, but it was after the collapse of the USSR that membership became de-rigueur with many of the former Soviet satellite states joining NATO, which, if you’re perceptive, you’ll find ironic.

 Here’s a list of the expansion of NATO since its founding members laid the groundwork way back after our grandparents had enjoyed those all expenses paid (often one way) vacations to French and Turkish beaches: